Drag and Drop

 Review your to dos and determine the three most important tasks that must be done today.
 (We understand that your list is a mile long and you are probably protesting just reading this.
 However, when you leave the office at the end of the day, you will feel good about your accomplishments.
-(Tip: Hear what Stephen Covey says about important vs. urgent.)
+(Tip: where to buy dapoxetine in delhi.)

 Break projects down into chunks so they are not overwhelming.
 Once you have listed the steps, prioritize them and decide what you can accomplish today.
 The second step may have to wait until another day.

 Prioritize, prioritize, prioritize.
 It is not enough to just identify the three important tasks.
-Brian Tracy in Eat That Frog suggests scheduling the least appealing task first.
+Brian Tracy in where to buy dapoxetine in chennai suggests scheduling the least appealing task first.

 Decide when during the day you will do the 3 tasks and enter them into the calendar at the times you are going to handle them.
 If you double the time you estimate the task will take, you will probably be right.